inTheKiva/inTheKiva.github.io/README.md

 _Get lost in your feels._

-**Sounds of:** Soulection artists, SoundCloud Producers, Bandcamp Beatmakers
+**Sounds of:** Rising talent, Soulection artists, SoundCloud Producers, Bandcamp Beatmakers

 -------------------------------------------------